Which employees are eligible to participate in Pearson’s plans?

 - Your legal spouse (including common-law spouses)

-- Effective January 1, 2020, your same- or opposite-sex domestic partner (upon submission and approval of the Affidavit of Spousal Equivalency)
+- Your same- or opposite-sex domestic partner (upon submission and approval of the Affidavit of Spousal Equivalency)

 - Children until the end of the month they turn age 26, regardless of student status, marital status, residency or tax dependency.
 For purposes of this provision, a child is defined as: